AGROYGBV/multiverse-notes/nov23.md

 **Use Case Diagram:** a form of a *behavioral diagram* to map the users experience and interaction with the program.

-**Class Diagram:** a form of a *structural diagram* that shows in pseudo-code the structure of a system by mapping the system's classes, their attributes, operations (or methods), and the relationships among objects.
+**Class Diagram:** a form of a *structural diagram* that shows in pseudo-code the structure of a system by mapping the system's classes, their attributes, methods, and the relationships among objects.

 **Sequence Diagram:** sometimes called event diagrams or event scenarios.
 Is a form of an *interaction diagram* which is a subset of *behavioral diagrams.* Sequence diagrams can be considered a flow-chart for your system in regards to how objects communicate with each other to carry out functionality for the system.